samlarson94/py-jiffs/README.md

+Fun library I found that compiles images into a gif.

+Steps to use:
-Install imageio libary "pip install imageio"
+- Install imageio libary "pip install imageio"

-Upload screenshots or other files (we handle resizing in the script)
+- Upload screenshots or other files (we handle resizing in the script)

-Run Python create_a_gif.py to create it!
+- Run Python create_a_gif.py to create your new gif!